 Potential Defenses to Possession of Burglary Tools in the State of Florida

 While your exact defense will be tailored specifically to the circumstances surrounding your offense, your attorney may use one of the following defenses on your behalf:

 - There is no proof you actually intended to commit a burglary or trespass, but were using the tools for a legitimate purpose;

 - The tools were not in your actual physical possession;

 - There is no evidence the tools were used in an attempt to burglarize or trespass;

 - You made no overt act toward the commission of a burglary, or

 - The state only has circumstantial evidence of your intent to commit a crime.

 Getting the Help You Need from a Criminal Defense Attorney

-It is crucial that you have an experienced Florida criminal attorney by your side if you have been charged with Possession of Burglary Tools in the state of Florida.
+It is crucial that you have an experienced Sarasota criminal defense attorney by your side if you have been charged with Possession of Burglary Tools in the state of Florida.
 A criminal defense attorney from The Law Place can quickly begin building your defense, based on the circumstances of your case.
 We understand that you may actually be innocent of the crime, or that you may have simply made a single mistake that you later regretted.
 Contact The Law Place today by calling 941-444-4444.